Best Chargeback Help for Card-Not-Present Merchants

 In-House

 Managing chargebacks in-house is doable, but it can be tricky, at best.
 Some hire a chargeback analyst to focus solely on customer disputes.
-A competent in-house manager may work if there are only a few disputes, or if the chargebacks are caused by obvious errors.
+A competent in-house manager may work if there are only a few disputes or if obvious errors cause the chargebacks.
 That said, the odds of winning DIY reversals are statistically very low.

 Outsourced